sio/bash-complete-partial-path/README.md

 - Documenting the project
 - Finding (and fixing) existing bugs
+- Testing the script on other operating systems and reporting the results (both positive and negative)
 - Expanding OS support (if it's lacking)
 - Adding better demo asciicasts and screenshots